 Bull baiting become illegal in 1835, and the breed was kept alive by some enthusiasts, who began selectively breeding the ancestors of our modern dogs.

-Consequently, there were some changes to the original design of the dog.
+And there were some changes to the original design of the dog.

 Others dispute that this happened or was even possible.

 Whatever the process involved, today’s English Bulldog is a very different dog indeed to the fighting machine we see in old paintings.